The tiny, obscure alpine principality of Liechtenstein seems to exist as mainly a repository of arcane distinctions:

 - Planken, which counts less than 400 inhabitants, is the least populous of Liechtenstein’s communes.
 It consists of two larger bits of territory, and two smaller exclaves, one of which is also an enclave in Schaan.

-- Eschen, in the north, is made up of a large, medium and small portion.
-Its neighbour Gamprin is made up of two parts.
+- Eschen, in the north, and its neighbour Gamprin are each made up of two parts.